dhilipsiva/django-shorturl/README.md

 django-shorturl
 ===============

-A very simple URL Shortener Django app
+A very simple URL Shortening Django app for your project.